The Train Now Standing

 The Train Now Standing is a British sitcom that aired on ITV from 1972 to 1973.
-Set in a quiet country railway station, the series starred Bill Fraser, known by that point for playing Smudge in the sitcoms The Army Game and Bootsie and Snudge.
-It was based on the BBC Radio sitcom Parsley Sidings.
+Set in a quiet country railway station, the series starred Bill Fraser, known by that point for playing Snudge in the sitcoms The Army Game and Bootsie and Snudge.

 Filming

 The outdoor scenes for The Train Now Standing were filmed at the then disused Bodiam railway station in East Sussex.